To Be Announced: Dynamic epistemic logic

 We can visualize such models in different ways.
+As this will happen regularly in this survey we had better be very explicit on our visual conventions.
 Either we depict it with all pairs in the relation as arrows, as below on the left, or, for $\mathcal S5$ models with equivalence relations, we only link (`relate') indistinguishable states, as below on the right.
-Merely linking states means that we assume reflexivity, symmetry and transitivity of the relation (where transitiivity is not yet evident from the example below).
+When linking states we assume reflexivity, symmetry and transitivity of the relation.
+The assumption of transitivity is not used in the example below but in other examples in this survey.
+We underline the actual state, that is, state $1$ in this example.
+States where $p$ is true are typically named $1$ and states where $p$ is false are typically named $0$.
 The update relation between the respective models is visualized by $\Imp$.
 It is labelled with the formula of the announcement inducing the update.